Fxxris/Fxxris/README.md

 - 👋 Hi, I’m @Fxxris
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Python and MySQL
-- 💞️ I’m looking to collaborate on nothing for now.
+- 💞️ Developer of BeepBoop, a multi-use Discord Bot
 - 📫 How to reach me by email - faarisq@gmail.com

 <!---